MileHacker Logo

 Taboos & Sensitive Topics

 Avoid discussing politics or religion unless initiated by locals and you are comfortable engaging respectfully.
 Americans generally value personal space; avoid standing too close to strangers.
-Try to maintain a reasonable voice volume in public spaces, even in lively settings.
+Try to maintain a sensible voice volume in public spaces, even in lively settings.

 Respectful Behavior